SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 ## The Book which helps teachers

-If you are a **teacher of programming**, informatics or information technology or want **to teach programming**, this book gives you more than a well-structured learning material with many examples and tasks. **Free of charge** with the book you receive **quality educational content** for teaching in school, in **Bulgarian language**, in accordance with the school requirements:
+If you are a **teacher of programming**, informatics or information technology or want **to teach programming**, this book gives you more than a well-structured learning material with many examples and tasks. **Free of charge** with the book you receive **quality educational content** for teaching in school, in **English language**, in accordance with the school requirements:

 * **Educational presentations** (PowerPoint slides) for each learning topic tailored to 45-minute hours in schools – free of charge.
 * Well-designed **tasks** for class and homework, with detailed conditions and sample entrance and exit – free of charge.